After raving about cosmeceuticals a few days ago, I thought I should probably get into more detail about what the heck they are.

 1. You Need A Prescription To Buy Drugs, But Not For Cosmeceuticals

 Drugs contain really concentrated doses of active ingredients.
-That’s why they work so well.
-And that’s why you need a prescription to buy them.
+That’s why you need a prescription to buy them.

 You see, the best ingredients – retinol, vitamin C, glycolic acid, hydroquinone, etc – are very powerful.
 They can fight wrinkles, hyperpigmentation, and just general skin damage – but at a cost.
 They can seriously irritate skin, or worse.

 Powerful stuff can do harm if abused.
 That’s why you need a prescription.

 You can buy cosmetics in any shop because, even if you pick the wrong one, nothing really bad is going to happen.
 Ok, you may get pimples.
 And, if your skin is very sensitive, you may get a rash.
 And you’re throwing money away.

 But, that doesn’t even come close to the damage drugs would do if they were freely available OTC.
 Take glycolic acid, for example.
 It exfoliates skin, which basically means removing a whole layer of skin cells.

 If you use the really powerful stuff (like 50% or higher) without medical supervision, you’ll be removing way more layers than you should.
 Ouch!
 Your skin is gonna be red and hurt like hell for WEEKS.